 How do I get financial aid?

 File your FAFSA (Free Application for Federal Student Aid) at www.fafsa.gov.
-New applications open on January 1st.
-It is best to file as early January as possible to have the best opportunity to receive the most funds.
-Even if your or your parents’/spouse’s taxes have not been filed yet, estimated numbers can be used.Make sure to update your FAFSA once taxes have been filed.
+New applications open on October 1st.
+It is best to file in early October to have the best opportunity to receive the most funds.
 Your FAFSA will determine your eligibility for grants, work-study, and federal loans.

 Also, check out this Financial Aid Timeline to help you prepare and receive your aid.